 “The remedy isn’t just to focus on the black condition, it needs to focus on the human condition.”

 When you look through the literature on race and racism, the overwhelming majority of texts have been written by people of a Marxist persuasion.
 How useful is that if it’s all coming from that direction?
 We live in a pluralist society, so that’s not a good thing.
 We need people approaching this from different perspectives, looking at the problems our society faces, and giving their analysis of that.

 What is the key theme of this book?

 Patterson’s book looks at America’s racial crisis.
 It investigates the political emancipation of the period after the civil rights breakthroughs of the 1960s.
 Things moved very quickly.
 The paradigm that emerged was that black people had to be helped all the time through state agency.

 In other words, the state had got it wrong: they’d oppressed black people, or at least people within the state had oppressed black people, and the state had done nothing to help them be free agents in a free society.
 Then the civil rights movement had come along and given people that agency, but the purpose of that agency was to create a collective mentality, to fight oppression.
 You had black rights, black activism, the call to arms of black people, which of course, in adversity, was important to drive political changes.

-The philosopher Kwame Anthony Appiah’s book The Ethics of Identity is your final book choice.
+The philosopher Kwame Anthony Appiah’s book The Ethics of Identity is your final choice in your reading list of books about racism.
 Appiah defends a kind of cosmopolitanism that both recognises that we are citizens of the world in some sense, but also celebrates difference.
 Why did you choose this book?